Synopsis

 Submission of your report

-Please upload you report to the TIS.
+Upload you report to the TIS.
 To submit your report, go to the 'My experiments' tab, you will find details on how to submit your work there.
 You may upload as may copies as you wish up to the deadline.
 In order to preserve anonymity when your report is looked at by the Part II examiners, your name must not appear on the report itself, but please include the name of the experiment and Head of Class.

 Late Submission of Coursework